qlik-bots/QlikBotNode/README.md

 - For Database storage and mass Instant Messaging, create a database and run the files/sensebot.sql

+- Add your connection strings in the /app/server/config.json

 - Then,
 	- for local testing, type gulp or,
 	- for production, run the server with [forever.js](https://github.com/foreverjs/forever) by typing